Diversity and inclusion

 We will also be monitoring who is using our services and gathering feedback on how terminally ill people, families and carers experience our care so that we can measure the effectiveness of our diversity and inclusion initiatives.

-Through this work we will ensure that everyone we support, regardless of their personal characteristics or condition, receives an equitable service in an environment that is free from discrimination of any kind.
+Through this work, we'll make sure everyone we support, regardless of their personal characteristics or condition, receives an equitable service in an environment that is free from discrimination of any kind.

 Diversity in the workplace